Who are we?

 Cookies are small text files of information automatically downloaded by your computer or mobile phone when you visit a website.
 For more information about cookies go to allaboutcookies.org.

-On our main website (www.familylinks.org.uk) you can choose if you allow the use of such cookies by clicking on the buttons, and you can also manage them individually.
-For our shop website (shop.familylinks.org.uk) the user data collection tool from Google will not be loaded unless the user has given consent.
+On ‘www.familylinks.org.uk’ you can choose if you allow the use of such cookies by clicking on the buttons, and you can also manage them individually.
+On ‘shop.familylinks.org.uk’ the user data collection tool from Google will not be loaded unless the user has given consent.
 We determine if consent is given by setting a single cookie.
-For our e-learning site (elearning.familylinks.org.uk) you can manage cookies using your browser settings, see the section “Manage your browser’s cookies” for more information.
+On ‘elearning.familylinks.org.uk’ you can manage cookies using your browser settings, see the section “Manage your browser’s cookies” for more information.

 These cookies enable core functionality such as security, verification of identity and network management.
 These cookies can’t be disabled.